Feb. 22, 2021 on Housing

 ANATOMY OF LA

-"Now Tolentino knows what my relatives and quests experience when they cannot use the intercom to reach me."
+"Now Tolentino knows what my relatives and guests experience when they cannot use the intercom to reach me."